knobs-dials/pg_queries/README.md

 # connecting

-Connects to user and database 'postgres' on localhost (defaults on most systems), and should work transparently when aliased like `sudo -u postgres pg_queries` if not.
+Connects to user and database 'postgres' on localhost (defaults on most systems).

+If you need username stuff, then consider making a shell alias like to something like `sudo -u postgres pg_queries`.

 If you want anything else, read up on pg_hba.conf   (`local all all trust`   will often work -- but can be too permissive, so know its security implications!)